d-kleine/AWS_ML-Engineer/README.md

 ## Overview
 This repository contains projects from the [AWS ML Engineer Nonodegree Program](https://www.udacity.com/course/aws-machine-learning-engineer-nanodegree--nd189)

-This nanodegree programs consists of these chapters covered each by a separate projects:
+This Nanodegree program consists of these chapters covered each by a separate projects:
 * Introduction to Machine Learning
 * Developing Your First ML Workflow
 * Deep Learning Topics within Computer Vision and NLP